izure1/klaf/docs/document/README.md

 The default value for **start** is **0**, and the default value for **end** is **Number.MAX_SAFE_INTEGER**.

 **order** determines which property to use as the basis for sorting the retrieved documents.
-The default is **createdAt**, so the documents are sorted in the order they were inserted.
+The default is **documentIndex**, so the documents are sorted in the order they were inserted.

 **desc** determines whether to sort the retrieved array in descending order.
 The default value is **false**.
 If this value is set to **true**, the array of retrieved documents will be sorted in descending order based on the order property.